Web Analytics Made Easy - Statcounter

 1. (Although rare as their normal growing season is in late spring or early summer.)

-Severe freezes can kill the spear leaf base (the sheath).
-Leading to damage at the heart of the palm, endangering your palm's life.
-After a few weeks of fungal/bacterial attack, the whole spear portion of a frond easily pulls out.
+That leads to damage at the heart of the palm, which lives under that part.
+Your palm's life is threatened by fungal/bacterial attack.
+After a few weeks, the whole spear portion of a frond easily pulls out.

-WATCH HIM EASILY PULLING OUT A SPEAR...
+WATCH HIM EASILY PULLING OUT A PALM SPEAR...

 Least Affected Cold Areas On Different Types Of Palm Trees